contact2nishit/PumpPal/README.md

 Action: Allow the connection.
 Save and enable the rule

-In Powershell Admin:
+In WSL:
-Run ipconfig command and look for inet entry under ethernet0
+Run ip addr command and look for inet entry under ethernet0

 In Powershell administrator: